Fulvue Drive-In.com

 The 1080p 1.85 X 1 digital High Definition image transfer on Scorpio can show the age of the materials used with some specs of dirt (often from optical printing, par for the course in that era), but this is far superior a transfer to all previous releases of the film and color is consistent.
 Originally shot on 35mm film and issued in 35mm dye-transfer, three-strip Technicolor prints (though that is not always in the credits), Director of Photography Robert Paynter has lensed half of Winner's The Mechanic (reviewed on Twilight Time Blu-ray elsewhere on this site) and was more than capable of delivering here with some really good and interesting shots, including a few when you least expect it.
 The color here is not always up to a Technicolor print, but it can be and I like the look of this film, dark it ways you might not consider as you watch.

-The Dolby Atmos 11.1 lossless mix on U.N.C.L.E. is here in a pretty decent Dolby TrueHD 7.1 lossless mixdown (rated above; we expect the 11.1 would rate higher) that can be restrained at times (unusual for a Ritchie film), but takes advantage of the multi-channel possibilities when it needs to and is one of the nest sound mixes of the year down to the new music score, sound effects and use of classic songs.
+The Dolby Atmos 11.1 lossless mix on U.N.C.L.E. is here in a pretty decent Dolby TrueHD 7.1 lossless mixdown (rated above; the full Atmos is on the 4K edition linked above) that can be restrained at times (unusual for a Ritchie film), but takes advantage of the multi-channel possibilities when it needs to and is one of the nest sound mixes of the year down to the new music score, sound effects and use of classic songs.
 The lossy Dolby Digital 5.1 on the DVD version is passable, but not great and sometimes flat by comparison.

 The DTS-HD MA (Master Audio) 1.0 Mono lossless mix on Scorpio is not bad for tis age, but can be on the flat side throughout, especially in regards to the music.
 This is more apparent when you compare it to the depth of the Isolated Music Track.
 Too bad there was not a 2.0 Stereo upgrade of some kind, but maybe the rest of the soundmasters were just not as good and MGM decided to pass on that possible idea?
 Otherwise, it sounds good for a theatrical mono film of its time.